djones1040/BEAMS/README.md

      plt.xlabel('$z$')
      plt.ylabel('Hubble Residual')

   the results look great!
+Unfortunately, they don't mean anything yet.
-Unfortunately, you really need to use the parallel-tempered ensemble sampler - or turn of the scale and shift parameters in mcmc.params - and use many more steps if you want to trust the results.
+  You really need to use the parallel-tempered ensemble sampler - or turn of the scale and shift parameters in mcmc.params - and use many more steps if you want to trust the results.